onflow/flow-go/cmd/access/README.md

     2. If either the collection or the block is not found locally, but the transaction has not expired, then it's status is returned as `pending`
     3. If the transaction has neither expired nor is it pending, but the execution node has not yet executed the transaction, then the status of the transaction is returned as `finalized`.
-    4. If execution node has executed the transaction, then if the height of the block containing the transaction is greater than the current chain height, then the status of the transaction is returned as `executed` else it is returned as `sealed`.
+    4. If the execution node has executed the transaction, then if the height of the block containing the transaction is greater than the current chain height, then the status of the transaction is returned as `executed` else it is returned as `sealed`.
-    5. If the collection, block or chain state lookup failed then the status is returned as `unknown`.
+    5. If the collection, block, or chain state lookup failed then the status is returned as `unknown`.

 ## Engines

-Engines are units of application logic which are generally responsible for a well-isolated process that is part of the bigger system.
+Engines are units of application logic that are generally responsible for a well-isolated process that is part of the bigger system.
 They receive messages from the network on selected channels and submit messages to the network on the same channels.

 ### [Follower Engine](../../engine/common/follower)